 Showroom Q&A: The Kitchen Work Triangle

 One of the most adhered-to rules of kitchen design is the work triangle.
-That is, your fridge, stove and sink should be positioned in a triangle to ensure ease of traffic flow and efficiency.
+To ensure convenience and efficiency, your fridge, stove, and sink should be arranged in a triangle.

-The work triangle is a kitchen design hallmark, dating back to the 1940s, and based scientifically on how one typically moved between standard kitchen tasks.
+The work triangle is a 1940s kitchen design feature that is scientifically based on how people moved between standard kitchen tasks.

-We asked Georgina, one of our experienced Apollo Kitchens designers to explain all there is to know about the work triangle, and how it is changing in a world where we are growing increasingly fond of our island benches.
+We asked Georgina, one of our experienced Apollo Kitchens designers, to explain the work triangle and how it is changing in a world where we are becoming more fond of our island benches.

-What are the standard distances between benches?
+What are the standard distances between kitchen benches?
 Have these changed over the years?
 Are benches wider now?
-Is this because appliances have become bigger?

-How has technology influenced and changed the traditional kitchen layout?
+What impact has technology had on and changed the traditional kitchen layout?